davidchesnut/sp-general-docs/docs/how-to-follow-documents-sites-and-tags-by-using-the-rest-service-in-sharepoint-2.md

 ---
-title: How to: Follow documents, sites, and tags by using the REST service in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 989a5873-49f9-49e4-8d0f-439dde891cc2
+title: How to Follow documents, sites, and tags by using the REST service in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 989a5873-49f9-49e4-8d0f-439dde891cc2
 ---